stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 For a new problem, in the context of a hackathon, we used LLMs to generate these scenarios, which gave us a good view of breadth on the problem.
 We made some trade-offs to get good results in testing:
 - We would focus on "Wearing Helmet" / "Not wearing a helmet"
+- We would leave "Safely fastened" to future discovery
 - We would target a breadth of users and scenes
 - We assumed logic for exceptions, would be handled outside the AI model
 - We assumed the model would be built as part of a fault tolerant release (6)